muricristiano/habit-tracker-server/README.md

 ### seed prisma
 1. create the seed.ts code inside of prisma folder
 2. adding to package.json, on the prisma atributes what is there for seed execution.

+### @types/web-push
+> npm i @types/web-push -D
+Install also the types of Web-push as Dev Dependecies to TypeScript Intelissense